giantswarm/docs/sources/reference/index.md

-[logs](logs/)           | Print an app's standard output and error messages [stats](stats/)         | Print basic statistics of an instance version                 | Print swarm client version ping                    | Check if your cluster is available ls                      | List all apps
+[logs](logs/)           | Print an app's standard output and error messages [stats](stats/)         | Print basic statistics of an instance version                 | Print swarm client version ls                      | List all apps
 [env](env/)             | Handle environments
 cat                     | Show the configuration of an application